pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

 )
 ```

-Our project is special because it uses two unique ECS services---one that sets up the MySQL
+Our project is special because it uses two independant ECS services---one that sets up the MySQL
 database, and one that continuously runs and handles the website.

+While it is possible to have a single ECS service set up both the database and the server, doing
+so presents the risk of exposing important information to the internet.
+To set up the database,
+the ECS service would need to know our MySQL admin credendtials.
+However, since the service would
+also handle the website, it would mean that a successful attack on our Django website
+could allow the attacker to access the credentials for our backend.

 First, let's create the task definition that runs once and sets up the database.